 Section 7.
-As soon as practically and legally possible, the Commonwealth will adopt a tax-qualified Leave Payout Plan.
+As soon as practically and legally possible, the Commonwealth will adopt a taxqualified Leave Payout Plan.
 All employees who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused annual leave, personal leave, compensatory leave, holiday leave, and sick leave, up to the maximum allowable by law, deposited in an account in the employee's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the employee in cash.
 Amounts in excess of the maximum allowable amount will be paid to the employee in cash.
 In the event that any participant in this plan also participates in the Pennsylvania State System of Higher Education Alternative Retirement Plan, contributions to this leave payout plan shall be allowed for any plan year only to the extent such contributions will not cause the limitations contained in Code Sections 402 (g), 414 (v), or 415 to be exceeded for the plan year when such contributions are aggregated with contributions made to the Alternative Retirement Plan on behalf of the participant.

 Section 8.
 For the purpose of this Article, the calendar year shall be defined as beginning with the employee's first full pay period commencing on or after January 1 and continuing through the end of the employee's pay period that includes December 31.
 For the purpose of this Article, the calendar quarters shall be defined as beginning with the first full pay period in January through March 31, April 1 through June 30, July 1 through September 30, and October 1 through the last full pay period that includes December 31.
-For employees in the Pennsylvania State System of Higher Education, the calendar quarters shall be defined as beginning with the first full pay period in January through the pay period that includes March 31, the first full pay period in April through the pay period that includes June 30, the first full pay period in July through the pay period that includes September 30, and the first full pay period in October through the pay period that includes December 31.
+For employees in the Pennsylvania State System of Higher Education, the calendar quarters shall be defined as beginning with the first full pay period in April through the pay period that includes March 31, the first full pay period in April through the pay period that includes June 30, the first full pay period in July through the pay period that includes June 30, the first full pay period in July through the pay period that includes June 30, the first full pay period in July through the pay period that includes June 30, the first full pay period in July through the pay period that includes June 30, the first full pay period in July through the pay period that includes June 30, the first full pay period in July through the pay period that includes June 30, the first full pay period in July through the pay period that includes June 30, the first full pay period in July through the pay period that includes June 30, the first full pay period in July through the pay period that includes December 31.